syncfusion-content/blazor-docs/blazor/dropdown-list/getting-started.md

 {% endhighlight %}

-*  You can get the complete object list of the selected value from the `ItemData` property in the [ValueChange](https://blazor.syncfusion.com/documentation/dropdown-list/events#valuechange) event argument.
+You can get the complete object list of the selected value from the `args.ItemData` property in the [ValueChange](https://blazor.syncfusion.com/documentation/dropdown-list/events#valuechange) event argument.

 {% highlight cshtml %}